 EDUC5660 Introduction to Differentiation: Applying Learner-Centered Instruction 3 s.h.

-Provides an introduction to the philosophy of differentiation.
-Examines how classrooms can effectively support differentiating instruction and assessment to address the complex challenges of meeting the diverse learning needs of all students.
-Other issues include fairness and grading, developing study and academic skills, and challenging all students at appropriate levels.
+Introduces the philosophy of differentiation and how classrooms can effectively support differentiated instruction and assessment, address complex challenges of meeting diverse learning needs of all students, including fairness and grading, developing study and academic skills, and challenging all students at appropriate levels.